Workday/canvas-kit/CONTRIBUTING.md

 [Why Cypress?](./cypress/WHY_CYPRESS.md) For more information about how to write Cypress tests, visit [Writing Cypress Tests](./cypress/README.md)

+Visual regression testing is provided by [ChromaticQA](https://www.chromaticqa.com/).
+Snapshots of our stories are rendered in Chrome, Firefox, and IE11.

 ### Git Guidelines

 #### Branches